Do What Thou Wilt.

 Do What Thou Wilt. is the fourth studio album by American rapper Ab-Soul.
-It was released on December 9, 2016, by Top Dawg Entertainment.
+It was released on December 9, 2016, by Top Dawg Entertainment (TDE).
 The record serves as the follow-up to his previous studio effort, These Days...
 (2014).
 The album was supported by two singles: "Huey Knew" and "Braille".

 Background

 In 2007, Ab-Soul signed a deal with Top Dawg Entertainment.
 In 2014, after the release of his third album, These Days... through the TDE label, Ab-Soul embarked on a national concert tour.
 Upon returning from the tour, Ab-Soul began recording new material as early as February 2015.
 On July 14, 2015, Ab-Soul gave more updates on the album: "My album's almost done..." he wrote on Twitter, adding, "It's a love story".
 He completed the post with the hashtag "DWTW", presumably the acronym to his album title, to which he kept alluding.
 On June 8, 2016, Ab-Soul revealed that he had finished the new album and then turned it in for audio mixing.

 In December 2016, in an interview with HotNewHipHop, Ab-Soul spoke on the album's cover artwork, revealing why he's not featured with his trademark sunglasses: "With the light sensitivity, I knew it would be difficult, but I was up to the challenge.
 I knew that it was something that the people wanted to see from me.
 I like to bare it all.
 I'm very honest.
 I think this album kinda called for that type of sincerity."
 He said the photographer wanted to "capture his angst" but "I'm a happy guy," he said, smiling.
 "But the tone of the album, you can get that from it.
 I think that that cover is a proper depiction of... the tone of the album.
 It's the grey area."